Table of Contents

-The average hourly cost of non-medical home care in Kentucky is $18.50 / hour throughout the state.
-The most affordable home care can be found in the areas of Owensboro and Elizabethtown, where the average hourly cost is $17.50.
-Lexington is just slightly over the state average at $19 / hour.
-Bowling Green and the Louisville/Jefferson County metro area have the highest average hourly rate for in-home care, which is between $19.50 and $20.50.
-In-home health care (provided by health care professionals) is another option for elderly care and costs approximately $1.50 more an hour than non-medical home care does.
+The average hourly cost of non-medical home care in Kentucky is $18.75 / hour throughout the state in 2018.
+The most affordable home care can be found in the areas of Owensboro and Elizabethtown, where the average hourly cost is $17.75.
+Lexington is just slightly over the state average at $19.25 / hour.
+Bowling Green and the Louisville/Jefferson County metro area have the highest average hourly rate for in-home care, which is between $19.75 and $20.75.
+In-home health care (provided by health care professionals) is another option for elderly care and costs approximately $1.75 more an hour than non-medical home care does.

-Statewide, the average daily cost of adult day care in Kentucky is $65 / day.
-As with the cost of assisted living and in-home care, the area of Owensboro offers the most affordable cost of adult day care at an average of $64 / day.
-Louisville/Jefferson County is also still fairly affordable at approximately $68 / day.
-The most costly areas for adult day care are Bowling Green and Lexington at $72 / day and Elizabethtown at $74 /day.
+Statewide, in 2018, the average daily cost of adult day care in Kentucky is $66 / day.
+As with the cost of assisted living and in-home care, the area of Owensboro offers the most affordable cost of adult day care at an average of $65 / day.
+Louisville/Jefferson County is also still fairly affordable at approximately $69 / day.
+The most costly areas for adult day care are Bowling Green and Lexington at $73 / day and Elizabethtown at $75 /day.
 It’s worth mentioning that adult day care is frequently billed in half-day increments.

-Medicaid is a program for low-income individuals and is a joint effort between the federal government and each of the states.
+Medicaid is a program for low-income individuals of all ages and is a joint effort between the federal government and each of the states.
 While the federal government sets parameters, each state can work within those parameters to do what works best for that particular state.
 In Kentucky, nursing home care and limited in-home personal care is covered by the state plan.
 However, Kentucky also offers Home and Community Based Services (HCBS) Waivers, which provide long-term care in the home and community to prevent or delay nursing home placement of the elderly and disabled.
-As of 2016, the state of Kentucky has two such waivers.
+However, unlike the state plan, Medicaid waivers have enrollment caps.
+This means once the maximum number of participants has been met, there will be a waitlist for services.
+As of 2018, the state of Kentucky has two HCBS waivers.

-1) The Home and Community Based (HCB) Waiver Program provides supports for elderly residents of Kentucky to enable them to age in place.
+1) The Home and Community Based Services (HCBS) Waiver Program provides supports for elderly residents of Kentucky to enable them to age in place.
 These supports include minor home modifications, personal care assistance, adult day care, homemaker services, and respite care.
 Via this waiver, eligible applicants can self-direct their own non-medical care assistance.
-Select family members may be hired to fill the caregiver role.
+Family members, and even spouses, may be hired to fill the caregiver role.
 For more benefits and eligibility requirements, click here.

 2) The Supports for Community Living (SCL) Waiver is targeted towards individuals who are intellectually or developmentally disabled.
 In order to be eligible for this program, the disability must have developed before the age of 22.
-Benefits include home modifications, adult day care, personal care assistance, psychological services, and physical, occupational, and speech therapy.
+Benefits include home modifications, adult day care, personal care assistance, psychological services, and specialized medical equipment.
 This program also allows for self-direction of non-medical care.
 For additional information, click here.

 The state of Kentucky currently offers four non-Medicaid programs for the elderly to assist in the cost of senior care and supports.